Residential Services

 Emergency Shelter

-When our community’s law enforcement officials respond to child abuse reports and remove children from unsafe environments, the MCS Emergency Shelter serves as a safe haven.
+When our community’s law enforcement officials respond to child abuse reports and remove children from unsafe environments, the MCS Emergency Shelter serves as a safe haven for children who need immediate protection and care.
 Operating since 1979, this shelter provides temporary housing for up to 12 children, ages 6 to 17, who have experienced abuse or neglect.

 The Emergency Shelter offers: